 Our team has a process for placing students in internships, which takes into consideration the students interests and the best possible fit.
 Our team is dedicated to making this process a unique and valuable experience for each student.
 Every student enrolled in the MSW program will work directly with a dedicated field supervisor and liaison throughout their field experience.

 When compared to other schools, Baylor offers the best options for field placements.
-Our field placement opportunities are with the most sought after organizations in the Dallas-Fort Worth, Central Texas, and Houston areas.
 To ensure this, Baylor provides continuous training for all of our field placement sites and maintains close connections to ensure a quality placement for every student.

 Check out this list of field placement opportunities.
 It is not an all-inclusive list, but it does provide a small sample size of the agencies we currently work with or have worked with in the past.
 If you would like more information about additional field placement opportunities or a specific opportunity within Baylor’s surrounding community — please reach out and ask us!